UCN-programming-2-JFK/JavaGameProgrammingCodesamples/README.md

 Here you can find code samples in Java (Eclipse projects) to see how to implement various aspects of a java game.
 This readme is not updated yet.
-For now, have a look [here](https://javagameprogramming.codesamples.dk/) for all the code samples.
+For now, have a look [here](https://javagameprogramming.codesamples.dk/) for explanations of all the code samples.